Accio/qiaseq-singlecell-rna/README.md

 ### QuickStart Example

 The below commands will help you understand how to run our workflow.
 Please try to get this to run before attempting to modify any parameters or code.
-We will be running a low-input whole transcriptome example , the fastq files are inside the docker image.
+The example is from a low-input whole transcriptome experiment, the fastq files and config files are inside the docker image here : /home/qiauser/example/
 ```bash
 # get the docker image with all the dependencies
 sudo docker pull rpadmanabhan9/qiaseq-sc-rna:dev